LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 This will make a text field appear for entering its BACnet ID.
 Note that if a BACnet ID is not entered, our system will pick one and present it in the configuration page.

-Contrary to the Base sensor, these will immediatly be available in the BACnet Network.
+Unlike the Base sensor, these changes will apply immediately and the sensors should be available on the BACnet/IP Network within a few seconds.